Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Results

 \section{Results}

+In this section, we discuss \textsc{Zatom-1}'s performance in generative modeling and representation learning tasks for 3D molecules and materials, demonstrating its potential as a scalable proof-of-principle architecture for future atomistic foundation models.
+Additionally, we discuss potential future directions arising from this work.

-\paragraph{State-of-the-art molecule (crystal) generation.} \cref{table:mp20_dng,table:qm9_dng} show that \textsc{Zatom-1} benefits from positive transfer learning between chemical domains compared to MP20-only or QM9-only training.
-In particular, \cref{table:mp20_dng}'s LeMat-GenBench results demonstrate that \textsc{Zatom-1} can generate highly stable, unique, and novel (SUN) materials after rigorous sample evaluation, whereas previous flow matching-based methods, such as ADiT, cannot.
-Nonetheless, as \citet{duval2025lemat} have suggested, \textsc{Zatom-1}'s novelty and SUN rates and model scaling benefits could likely be improved by training on a larger set of diverse 3D materials, such as (5M) LeMat-Bulk \citep{siron2025lemat}, in future work. \cref{table:qm9_dng}'s QM9 results highlight that $\sim$99\% of \textsc{Zatom-1}'s generated molecules pass all of the PoseBusters sanity checks, while $\sim$95\% of ADiT's molecules satisfy each check, establishing a new state-of-the-art.
-In line with \cref{table:qm9_dng}'s results, \cref{table:geom_dng} shows that \textsc{Zatom-1} is the first generative model to reach a (maximum-possible) PoseBusters validity rate of 94\% for larger molecules in GEOM-Drugs \citep{vonessen2025tabasco}, demonstrating the strength of \textsc{Zatom-1}'s molecule \& material pretraining for generating large, drug-like molecules.
-Important to note is that, due to QM9 (MP20)'s small size, for molecule (material) generation, increasing model size exchanges the model's rate of sample uniqueness (novelty) for increased sample validity (stability).
-For interested readers, we report results for O(3)-equivariant \textsc{Platom-1} in Appendix \ref{appendix:tfp_main}.
+\textbf{State-of-the-art crystal and molecule generation.} \cref{table:mp20_dng,table:qm9_dng} show that \textsc{Zatom-1} quantitatively benefits from positive transfer learning between chemical domains compared to MP20-only or QM9-only training (see Appendix \ref{appendix:characterizing_chemical_transfer_learning_in_shared_latent_space} for additional, data-controlled evidence).
+Specifically, \cref{table:mp20_dng}'s results demonstrate for respective (relaxed/unrelaxed) categories that \textsc{Zatom-1}, namely with \textsc{Zatom-1-WD}'s aggressive regularization and early stopping for the relatively small MP20 dataset, generates the highest percentage of (meta)stable, unique, and novel (i.e., (M)SUN) materials that are chemically valid, advancing the state-of-the-art (relaxed) SUN rate by $\sim$300\% with structural relaxation and the state-of-the-art (unrelaxed) MSUN rate by $\sim$250\% without relaxation.
+Similarly, \cref{table:qm9_dng}'s QM9 results highlight that $\sim$99\% of \textsc{Zatom-1}'s generated molecules pass all PoseBusters sanity checks, while $\sim$95\% of ADiT's molecules satisfy each check, establishing a new state-of-the-art.
+In line with \cref{table:qm9_dng}'s results, \cref{table:geom_dng} shows that \textsc{Zatom-1} is the first generative model to reach a maximum-possible PoseBusters validity rate of 94\% for larger, GEOM-Drugs-like molecules \citep{vonessen2026tabasco}, demonstrating the strength of \textsc{Zatom-1}'s molecule \& material pretraining for generating large, \textit{drug-like} molecules.
+See Appendix \ref{appendix:tfp_results} for \textsc{Platom-1}'s results and Table \ref{appendix:table:geom_dnmg_comprehensive_results} of Appendix \ref{appendix:additional_results} for additional GEOM-Drugs results.